lumeche/appDirect/README.md

 START SERVER
 To start the server run "java -jar ./target/appDirect-1.0-SNAPSHOT.jar.
 This will start the server by default in 8080

+HEROKU COMPATIBLE
+The appllication can be deployed in heroku and it was tested in that environment.
+The file Procfile define the service to be started and how it should be start.

 ACCEDING THE SERVER
 The server has published two handlers.